 Bordeaux is a small city with a worldwide reach, thanks to the wine business it has dominated since at least the 13th century.
-Grape cultivation actually goes back as far as the 8th century.
-Vinexpo, the largest wine fair on the planet, is held there each June.
+Vinexpo, the largest wine fair on the planet, is held here each June.

-Though there is no subway, the city offers a picturesque water taxi from 5 a.m. to 1 a.m., along the city's Garonne River and a easy to use tram system.
+Though there is no subway, an easy to use tram system winds through the entire city.
+A picturesque water taxi is also available from 5 a.m. to 1 a.m. daily along the city’s Garonne River.

 - Esplanade des Quinconces, the biggest city-center esplanade in Europe